elodin-sys/elodin/rfcs/001-frontend.md

 **TLDR** - We will use Phoenix, it is a good combination of stable, easy to use, fast, and feature rich.

-We need a front-end web framework for Paracosm.
+We need a front-end web framework for Elodin.
 There are an almost infinite number of options in the frontend world, of wildly varying quality.
 We are looking for a framework that solves a few things:

 1. Ease of development - whatever we use needs to be easy and fast to work with
 2. Fast - users should not notice any slowness from the frontend framework